curry0622/Money-Tracker-Linebot/README.md

 # A linebot that tracks your money

-> If you want to be rich, you need to be accountable of your money first.
+> If you want to be rich, you need to be accountable for your money first.

 ## Introduction